CaeldanRodrigues/CSV_Analysis_Tool/README.md

 ## Installation

-Install the python packages inside the requirements.txt file
+Install the python packages inside the requirements.txt file by running the following command in your terminal.

 ```bash
   pip install -r requirements.txt